 The fixed station Probabilistic Monitoring Network of CWS wells is utilized to predict the likelihood of attaining full use support in the major aquifers in Illinois.
 As previously described, the overall use support is based on compliance with Illinois' Class I GWQS.
 Class I standards include the nondegradation standards.
+The Probabilistic Network wells were also evaluated for total coliform bacteria monitoring as required by the Groundwater Rule.
 The attainment of use support is described as Full and Nonsupport, as described below: